-Having accessible knowledge is an important part of data governance and we thought in this post (and in upcoming posts) we would go back to the basics.
+Having accessible knowledge is an important part of data governance (or also called data intelligence) and we thought in this post (and in upcoming posts) we would go back to the basics.
 Topic this time: is “What is the difference between a data dictionary and a business glossary?
 And why do we need both?”.

 A data dictionary is typically tied to one database or database application, and is organized around database objects such as columns, tables, views, procedures, etc. While a data dictionary may contain some information about how a data field, for example, is used in an application, or even by the business, it will typically be richer in technical information, such as the length or datatype of a field, whether it can be nullable, what constraints or indices use it, etc.

 This information is valuable to many parts of the enterprise, and more frequently than you might expect.
 But a data dictionary has three major shortcomings when what we need is to answer questions about data.
 First, I may be storing a piece of information in multiple tables, and a data dictionary will not tell me which table provides me the information I need right now, or whether similar information is residing in another table (to say nothing of existing in another system).
 Second, the data about which I have questions may not exist at the field level, but is instead derived from multiple fields, or calculated on-the-fly during reports or look ups!
 So, if there is no field in my database for "first-time, full-time student," then my data dictionary isn’t going to help me find the answer to my question of where to find these students or how to count them.
 Third, although this is changing somewhat, data dictionaries tend not to be very accessible to end-users and data consumers.
 So, no matter how comprehensive my data dictionary might be, if I can’t easily get to it when I need it then it’s of little value to me.